pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/35 🧑‍💻 Editors/🧑‍💻 Editor.md

 1. **What are the benefits for businesses?**

-    With Folders 🗂️, businesses that implement a [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) don't need to maintain a website for users to edit their datasets - only an API is required.
+    With Editors 🧑‍💻, businesses that implement a [Vault 🗄️](<../../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) don't need to maintain a website for users to edit their datasets - only an API is required.

     ---